rouault/llvm-project-deluge/README.md

 - The Deluge calling convention carries bounds and type for the arguments and return value, so calling a function with the wrong signature will result in Deluge killing your program.

+- Deluge instruments va_arg and friends, so misusing it (even stashing/escaping it and then doing stuff after the function returns) will not violate the Deluge type system, but will most likely kill your program.

 - Memory allocation in Deluge prevents type confusion by isolating each Deluge type into its own heap and being careful about type alignment.
 This makes free() into at worst a logic error.
 This also means that some code changes are necessary.
 You need to tell Deluge the type at time of allocation.